JuliaLinearAlgebra/ArnoldiMethod.jl/docs/src/index.md

 - The method does not make assumptions about the type of the matrix; it is matrix-free.
 - Converged Ritz vectors are locked (or deflated).
+- We may do "purging" differently from ARPACK: in ArnoldiMethod.jl it is rather "unlocking", in the sense that converged but unwanted eigenvectors are retained in the search subspace instead of removed from it.
 - Important matrices and vectors are pre-allocated and operations on the Hessenberg matrix are in-place; Julia's garbage collector can sit back.
 - Krylov basis vectors are orthogonalized with repeated classical Gram-Schmidt